pauweh/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Case.rst

 The usage of this ViewHelper for the default case in the following manner is deprecated and will be removed in TYPO3 v9.
 Use `DefaultCaseViewHelper` instead.
+Hope there is a update-modul for this change.

 .. highlight:: xml